praj-pawar/noteIT/README.md

 # noteIT
 Website built with Flask involving authentication, databases and CRUD operations.

--> New users can create their account using mail IDs -> Existing users can login using authenticated credentials -> Once logged in, users can create, delete their notes
+-> New users can create their account using mail IDs '\n' -> Existing users can login using authenticated credentials -> Once logged in, users can create, delete their notes